CodingInLondon/bitcoinmining-creative-uses/list.md

 ## 5. Non Sustainable Uses of Timestamping

 ### 5.1 Compete with residential users for the same electricity source.

+- [2018 Moratorium on Bitcoin mining](https://youtu.be/-M6222N2_O8) in Plattsburgh, State of New York, USA.
+Video from Mountain Lake PBS.
+- [2022 Moratorium on Bitcoin mining](https://www.investopedia.com/crypto-mining-ban-5409564) by the State of New York and proposed law to ban mining from fossil fuel.
+Article by Eric Rosenberg in Investopedia.

 ### 5.2 Use fossil fuels